Here Is How You Can Score A Met Gala 2023 Invitation

 Be an A-list celebrity or a public figure

 The majority of guests invited to the Met Gala are A-list celebrities in the entertainment industry, so having a significant public profile is one way to get noticed by the curatorial staff and co-chairs.
-Earlier it was reported that Anna Wintour is being quite strict with the guest list this year, including striking off names of previous invitees like the Kardashians, however, these turned out to be rumours.
+Earlier it was reported that Anna Wintour is being quite strict with the guest list this year, including striking off names of previous invitees like the Kardashians.
+However, this turned out to be a rumour.

 Be a fashion insider